Akshaya-Amar/Tail-Recursion-Programs/README.md

 **5 * 24**<br>
 **120**<br>

 Non-Tail recursive functions have to finish the pending work after the recursive call finishes, so activation record for each recursive call has to be maintained in the stack.
-Here, after the recursive call, we still need to remember to multiply later on in order to get the desired results and to remember, space is required in order to store the activation record in the stack for each recursive call which will degrade performance and will not be space efficient.
+Here, after the recursive call, we still need to remember to multiply later on, in order to get the desired results, and to remember, space is required in order to store the activation record in the stack for each recursive call which will degrade performance and will not be space efficient.

 𝗧𝗮𝗶𝗹 𝗿𝗲𝗰𝘂𝗿𝘀𝗶𝗼𝗻<br>